 Price: CAD$140

-Market Status: Introduced in 2012, discontinued in 2014 Replacement/Comparable Products: Any of the Vis 500/700/1000 lights; the Urban series lights have been rebranded as "Vis"
+Market Status: Introduced in 2012, discontinued in 2014 Replacement/Comparable Products: Any of the Vis 500/700/1000 lights (the Urban series lights have been rebranded as "Vis")

 The Urban 550 is part of a growing category of compact, self-contained high power front lights.
 Indeed, its small size is one of the most striking aspects to the Urban 550.
-It is smaller than the ~1W incandescent marker-type lights of yore, a truly amazing achievement in my books.
+It is smaller than the ~1W incandescent marker-type lights of yore, a truly amazing advancement in my books.
 There is a (non-replaceable) 11Wh rechargeable Li-Ion battery built in, which is recharged in ~5hrs through a micro USB port.

 Unlike incandescent bulbs, efficient dimming is possible with LED technology (Light & Moton uses Cree LEDs in their lights).
 The Urban 550 has 3 main high/med/low output modes (550/275/140 lumens respectively), along with a flashing mode (at 140 lumens).
 The beam is a very useful smooth circular pattern, that's similar to that of the old MR11 incandescent bulbs.
-The main center beam is a medium spot width (1-2 lanes wide, depending on the ambient conditions), with a useful amount of secondary light surrounding the main beam.
+The main center beam is a spot (1-2 lanes wide, depending on the ambient conditions), with a useful amount of secondary light surrounding the main beam.
 Runtime is quoted at 1.5hr high/3hr med/6hr low.
 A small LED at the back of the unit indicates the battery level.

 A unique feature of the Urban 550 are these small amber ports on either side, designed to provide a measure of side visibility.
 These will be more useful to flat bar users.
 If you're like me and prefer to have your hands on the brake hoods on your road bike's drop bars, your wrists and arms will block the side visibility ports.